 Bayesian Linear Inversion

-- Deterministic elastic inversion for estimating Velocities or Impedances and Density.
+- Deterministic acoustic and elastic inversion for estimating Velocities or Impedances and Density.

 - Runs 6x to 10x faster than a Constrained Sparse Spike inversion.